 1. For any human x, x’s cognitive faculties are designed to function properly in an appropriate environment.

-2. For any human x, if x’s cognitive faculties are designed to function properly and are functioning properly in an appropriate environment, then, through a mature, conscious process, x can reject irrational thinking in favor of rational thinking.
+2. For any human x, if x’s cognitive faculties are designed to function properly in an appropriate environment, then, through a mature, conscious process of properly functioning faculties, x can reject irrational thinking in favor of rational thinking.

-3. Therefore, for any human x, x can, through a mature, conscious process, reject irrational thinking in favor of rational thinking (entails libertarian freedom).
+3. Therefore, for any human x, x can, through a mature, conscious process of properly functioning faculties, reject irrational thinking in favor of rational thinking (entails libertarian freedom).

 To quickly fly over this syllogism, it seems properly basic to affirm that if one does not possess the ability to reject incoherent thinking in favor of coherent thinking, then something has gone terribly wrong with his or her cognitive faculties.
 And if one asserts that this ability is not necessary to gain reason-based knowledge, they seem to be affirming that they, themselves, do not possess the ability to judge and evaluate this premise as good, bad, better, worse, the best, true, or false.
 If one does not possess this ability, then he or she stands in no position to know if he or she should disagree with this premise or not.